Pratap Prabhakar Gauns: Political career

 In the 2007 Goa Legislative Assembly election, his brother Gurudas Prabhakar Gauns was elected from the Pale as an Indian National Congress candidate.
 Gurudas Prabhakar Gauns died in 2008.
 In 2008 by-elections, Pratap Prabhakar Gauns contested from Indian National Congress and was elected from the Pale against Bharatiya Janata Party candidate Pramod Sawant.
 The Pale constituency was abolished due to the delimitation of assembly constituencies.
 In 2012, Pratap Prabhakar Gauns had contested the election from Sanquelim representing Indian National Congress and lost against Pramod Sawant.
 In 2017, Pratap Prabhakar Gauns stood for the Assembly election from the Nationalist Congress Party and lost to BJP candidate and current Chief Minister Pramod Sawant.

-Now, Pratap Prabhakar Gauns is active in Indian National Congress Party.
+Now, Pratap Prabhakar Gauns is active in the Indian National Congress Party.